 However, there is a method that allows those with high incomes to contribute to Roth IRAs, known as “Roth conversion.”
 To apply, the individual can first open and contribute to a traditional IRA, then pay the taxes that were deducted.

-Later, he/she can convert the traditional IRA to Roth IRA.
+Later, he/she can convert the traditional IRA to a Roth IRA.
 The conversion cannot be reversed, so the account holder must carefully decide whether to convert or not.